djunkiewicz/djunkiewicz/README.md

 <h1 align="left">About me</h1>
 <h3 align="left">I am a programming enthusiast currently working as an automation engineer in the process industry department.</h3>

 At work, I quickly discovered that solving problems using programming tools gives me the greatest satisfaction.
-I am also a hard-working person who likes to learn new technologies.
+I am also a hard-working person who enjoys learning new technologies.
 For these reasons, I decided to direct my further career to more IT-related tracks.

 - 🌱 I’m currently learning **Java, Spring, Hibernate**